 Endpoint: POST /workers/reload

 The POST /workers/reload endpoint reloads the configuration from database.
-If the request metadata is left empty, it reloads all the workers.
+If the request metadata is left empty, it reloads all the Workers.

-Example of request reloading all workers:
+Example of request reloading all Workers:

 curl --location --cert dss10_admin1.p12 --cert-type p12 --pass foo123 --request POST 'https://localhost:8443/signserver/rest/v1/workers/reload' \